syncfusion-content/javascript-docs/js/Gantt/How-to/Change-week-start-day.md

 documentation: ug
 ---

-#Change week start day in Time scale modes
+# Change week start day in month timescale mode

 ## In month timescaleStartDateMode

-By default week header in month schedule mode will be rendered with month start day in timescaleStartDateMode as month.
-Using below code example we can customize the week start day in month schedule mode
+When setting the `timescaleStartDateMode` property as month, the project will start from the first date of the same month of the first task in a project.
+Using below code example we can change the week start day of the project start date in month timescale mode.

 {% highlight javascript %}

 $("#Gantt").ejGantt ({
        scheduleHeaderSettings: {
                    scheduleHeaderType: ej.Gantt.ScheduleHeaderType.Month,
 				   timescaleStartDateMode: ej.Gantt.TimescaleRoundMode.Month,
                    weekStartDay: 1,
                    monthHeaderFormat: "MMM yyyy",
                    weekHeaderFormat: "M/dd"
                 },
        load: function () {
                     this._enableMonthStart = false;